|

 This post may contain affiliate links.
 Read my disclaimer policy.

 The Black Forest is a popular destination in Germany.
-It’s known for its lush evergreen forests, varied natural landscapes, fashionable spa towns, rich cultural heritage, charming villages, and being in the sunniest part of Germany.
+It’s known for its lush evergreen forests, varied natural landscapes, fashionable spa towns, rich cultural heritage, charming villages, outdoor activities, and being in the sunniest part of Germany.

 If you’re visiting the region, choosing the best Black Forest hotel to stay in is key to having an unforgettable experience!
 This guide makes it easy to find the perfect place to sleep in the Black Forest.

-Where Is The Black Forest?
+Where is the Black Forest?

 The Black Forest is located in southwest Germany in the state of Baden-Württemberg.
 To the north is the Rhine Valley region and to the east is the state of Bavaria.
 It also shares a border with France to the west and Switzerland to the south, making it the best place to travel to three different countries in just a couple of days.

-Cities and towns to stay in the Black Forest
+Cities and Towns to Stay in the Black Forest

 If you’re planning to explore the Black Forest area, choosing a city or town as your home base can be the best way to make the most of your trip.
 This lets you have a clear starting point for your adventure and a good place to return to after a long day of exploring.
 Not having to pack and unpack, check in and out, and find your way around a new location every day saves you time and stress.